Supported syntax

 Extended Syntax

-In the table below you can see the Extended Syntax used by Writage for tables and footnotes and how those elements will appear in a Microsoft Word document and Markdown raw code.
+In the table below you can see the Extended Syntax used by Writage for tables, footnotes, and code blocks with language names, and how those elements appear in a Microsoft Word document and Markdown raw code.

 | Style name: | Microsoft Word document: | Markdown document: |